-Relationships are crucial to learning and survival for human beings.
+It is important to acknowledge building a collaborative relationship with some families may be challenging, however relationships are crucial to learning and survival for human beings.
 We all have different abilities to form and maintain relationships, with some being able to naturally form these bonds, while others have little interest in building relationships.
-Research has shown that a healthy attachment with a primary caregiver appears to be associated with a high probability of the ability to form healthy relationships with others throughout life, while poor attachment with a primary caregiver is associated with many emotional and behavioral problems throughout life (2013, Perry).
+Research has shown a healthy attachment with a primary caregiver appears to be associated with a high probability of the ability to form healthy relationships with others throughout life, while poor attachment with a primary caregiver is associated with many emotional and behavioral problems throughout life (2013, Perry).
+By collaborating with the family on their desired outcomes and using evidence-based practices, the practitioner is supporting positive and meaningful impacts not only for the child but for the family as a whole.

 In the Appendix you will find links to online educational modules for Social-Emotional Development to browse at your convenience.